cloudfoundry/routing-release/docs/session-affinity.md

-When Gorouter receives a response from an app with `JSESSIONID` set, then Gorouter will set the `__VCAP_ID__` cookie to the instance guid of the responding app (Step 4 in the diagram).
+When Gorouter receives a response from an app with `JSESSIONID` set, then Gorouter will set the `__VCAP_ID__` cookie to the instance guid of the responding app with the same expiry as that of `JSESSIONID` (Step 4 in the diagram).
 In subsequent requests, the end user should include the `__VCAP_ID__` cookie (Step 5 in the diagram), which is done automatically in web browsers.
 When an end user sens a request to Gorouter with the `__VCAP_ID__` cookie, Gorouter will forward the request to the same application instance that originally responded (Step 6 in the diagram).